reactive/data-client/docs/rest/api/Query.md

 ### schema

-[Schema](./schema.md) used to retrieve/denormalize data from the Rest Hooks cache.
+[Schema](./schema.md) used to retrieve/denormalize data from the Reactive Data Client cache.
 Most cases will use [schema.All](./All.md), which retrieves all entities of a given type found in the cache.